 During an interview, although the company are assessing whether you will be a good fit for the team, you are also making sure the company and role will suit you and your lifestyle.
 To gain as much as you need to during your interview, it’s important to have a back pocket of interview questions for your future employer.
 While most of your questions may be smart and well-considered, there are some questions that are red flags for interviewers.

-To make sure your winning interview doesn’t go south,
+To make sure your winning interview doesn’t go south, here’s the questions you should avoid asking at all costs.

 A detailed job description is usually always provided with any job application and should outline the key responsibilities required of the successful candidate.
-Asking this question suggests a lack of enthusiasm and interest in the role
+Asking this question suggests a lack of enthusiasm and interest in the role from not having read the job description properly.
+If you do have require additional information about the role, ask for this prior to the interview as you want to know what you’re signing up for.

 This question displays arrogance in your abilities to do any job.
 It also shows a lack of interest in the role at hand.